ilyeong-minset/bcproject/README.md

   - There is also resoving of the admin account with ENS, check `EnsInfo` / `/ensinfo` on Mainnet
   - The admin can also be identified though ENS on 3Box https://3box.io/0x4f37819c377f868fd37c4b62cef732f6cad4db6b/wall (on Mainnet)
   - See configuration https://app.ens.domains/name/app.etherbase.eth and its subdomain on Mainnet
-  - [ ] TODO A name registered on the ENS resolves to the contract, verifiable on rinkeby.etherscan.io/contract_name
+  - [x] As it is an upgradable contract, the proxy is contract0.app.etherbase.eth , the logic contract is contract0.app.etherbase.eth

 ## Future improvements